What Are Blockchain Applications and How to Develop One

 - The strategy of interactions and transactions among all the nodes

 The development process will also depend on whether you connect to an existing blockchain, use a BaaS, or create your own blockchain.

-In either case, development will consist of these stages:
+In either case, the development will consist of these stages:

 1. Business analysis – At this point, a business analyst extracts requirements, expectations, and business goals during an interview and creates a technical specification.
 This document describes every detail of the development process, from the people responsible for development and communication to frameworks, libraries, and operating systems.

 2. Design – Depending on its complexity, design can take from 8% to 20% of the total development budget.

 3. Preparation stage – This consists of setting up the development environment, APIs, backend, and architecture.

 4. Development + quality assurance – These steps happen simultaneously as one continuous process.
 Before deployment, a QA engineer runs a full regression test to check that everything works correctly.

 5. Deployment – To be successful, an app must comply with all rules and conditions of the App Store and/or Google Play Store.
 After deployment, it’s crucial to analyze both performance data and user analytics.